-General Assessment of Condition Condition Rating % Assets (based on number of asset groups) \$CRC
+General Assessment of Condition Co ondition Rating % Assets (based on number of asset groups) \$CRC

 1 Near Perfect 36 \$7,780,000

 2 Good 54 \$1,313,600

 3 Satisfactory 10 \$300,000.00

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

 Total 100.00 \$9,393,600

 Main Findings • Landfill capping systems and ground water bore holes are assumed to be in near perfect condition given that a physical inspection cannot be undertaken and ground water quality is not showing increased landfill leachate generation.
 Investigations are continuing with 10% now downgraded to satisfactory

-ľ Waste Transfer Station buildings and roads are in very good condition.
-Road surfaces and hardstand areas that were previously on a downward trajectory from satisfactory to poor condition have been renewed and are at a good condition.
+Waste Transfer Station buildings and roads are in ver condition.
+I roads are in very good

-•
+• Road surfaces and hardstand areas that were previously of a downward trajectory from satisfactory to poor condition have been renewed and are at a good condition.